philipomoigui/philipomoigui/README.md

 What I work on these days;

-Apart from thinking of my next super cool project, I work as a software engineer in Lagos, Nigeria.

 What I am currently Learning;

 I am very passionate abouts systems design and how large systems are architected, I spend most of my time digging deeper into more subjects that powers the backend of large systems.